 You should see your display listed in the Connected Display drop-down menu.
 Select the display and click Identify.

 Select the resolution and frame rate at which you want Livestream Studio’s multi-view to output.

-Next, determine which layout you want to use in your external display.
+Next, determine which layout you want to see in your external monitor.

 Below the layout selection, use your mouse to drag and drop each video source you want to see into the appropriate box below.